dannagle/PacketSender/README.md

 - If you are going to automate with hotkeys (using tools such at AutoHotKey), you may want to turn off "Restore previous session".

-### SSL Client
+### SSL Client and Server
 Packet Sender supports establishing encrypted connections over SSL.
 This is supported in the GUI and on the command line.
 Some notes on this:

 * The certificate negotiation is handled immediately during connection.
 * By default, Packet Sender ignores all SSL errors (expired cert, wrong host name, self-signed, etc).
 * Packet Sender outputs the cert negotiation progress in to the traffic log.
 * Packet Sender outputs the encryption algorithm used in the traffic log (such as AES 128).

+Packet Sender bundles an internal "Snake Oil" certificate for use as a server for all supported platforms.
+The certificate and key is in the same place as packet and settings.

+* Overriding the cert locations in Settings also overrides these snake-oil certificate.

-If available, on Windows, Packet Sender will use OpenSSL.
-On Mac, Packet Sender will use the native SSL libraries.
+Packet Sender bundles OpenSSL for use in Windows.
+On Mac and Linux, Packet Sender will use the native SSL libraries.

 *This product includes software developed by the OpenSSL Project for use in the OpenSSL Toolkit. (http://www.openssl.org/)*